Raggaer/castro/README.md

 Everything you might need [is here](https://docs.castroaac.org/).
 The official documentation site of Castro.

-Castro also ships with the documentation so you cna view it offline.
+Castro also ships with the documentation so you can view it offline.
 Everything is located under **/en-US/** directory.

 ## Extensions